 Students can only be successful if they are present at and prepared for school every day.
-At Rochester Prep, excessive absences will not be tolerated.
-If a student is absent with or without excuse for more than 10 days of the school year, that student may be required to repeat his or her current grade.
+At Rochester Prep High School, excessive absences will not be tolerated.
+If a student is absent with or without excuse for more than 10 days of the school year (or from more than ten sessions of an individual class), that student may be required to repeat his or her current grade.

 Parents and guardians are expected to call the school as early as possible but no later than 7:30 AM if their child will be absent.
 Calls should be made as far in advance as possible and may be left on the school's main voice mail if necessary.
-If a student is not in homeroom and the school has not been notified that he or she will be absent, his or her parent or guardian will be called at home and/or work.
+If a student is not in their first class and the school has not been notified that he or she will be absent, his or her parent or guardian will be called at home and/or work.
 In phone calls, voice mails, and notes, please leave or list your child's name, your relationship to the child, and the reason for and date(s) of the child's absence.